hashicorp/terraform-provider-aws/website/docs/r/m2_environment.html.markdown

 The following arguments are optional:

 * `engine_version` - (Optional) The specific version of the engine for the Environment.
+* `kms_key_id` - (Optional) KMS Key to use for the Environment.
-* `preferred_maintenance_window` - (Optional) Configures the maintenance window that you want for the runtime nvironment.
+* `preferred_maintenance_window` - (Optional) Configures the maintenance window that you want for the runtime environment.
 The maintenance window must have the format `ddd:hh24:mi-ddd:hh24:mi` and must be less than 24 hours.
 If not provided a random value will be used.
 * `publicly_accessible` - (Optional) Allow applications deployed to this environment to be publicly accessible.
 * `tags` - (Optional) Key-value tags for the place index.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.